GTFOArgs/GTFOArgs.github.io/arguments.md

 title: Functions
 ---

-A binary may support one or more of the following functions:
+A binary's arguments may implement one or more of the following functions:

 {% include functions_description.html %}